Smertig/banana/docs/api/tg/types/encrypted_passport_element.rst

    .. cpp:member:: optional_t<array_t<passport_file_t>> translation

    Optional.
 Array of encrypted files with translated versions of documents provided by the user; available if requested for “passport”, “driver_license”, “identity_card”, “internal_passport”, “utility_bill”, “bank_statement”, “rental_agreement”, “passport_registration” and “temporary_registration” types.
 Files can be decrypted and verified using the accompanying EncryptedCredentials.

-   .. cpp:member:: string_t hash

-   Base64-encoded element hash for using in PassportElementErrorUnspecified